majid-vaghari/toman-interview-task/README.md

 docker-compose exec wallet python manage.py test
 ```

-Tests cover various components:

-- **Task Tests**: Test withdrawal processing tasks.
+### Test Coverage

+The tests cover:
+- [ ] **Model Tests:** Ensure correct creation and validation of models.
+- [ ] **View Tests:** Verify that API endpoints respond correctly.
+- [ ] **Task Tests:** Check that Celery tasks execute as expected.
-- **Validator Tests**: Test custom validators for transactions.
+- [x] **Validator Tests:** Ensure custom validators work as intended.

 ---

 ## Future Improvements and Suggestions

 ### 1. Resolve Lazy Text Object Evaluation Issue

 There is a known issue in Django regarding the unnecessary evaluation of lazy text objects in min/max value validators.
 A pull request has been submitted to address this problem.
 Once the pull request is merged, it should be incorporated into the project to ensure better performance and reliability.

 - **Pull Request**: [Django PR #18284](https://github.com/django/django/pull/18284)

 ### 2. Code Quality and Consistency

 To maintain high code quality and consistency across the project, it's recommended to add settings for `pylint` and `autopep8`.
 These tools help enforce coding standards and automate code formatting, ensuring that all code adheres to the same style guide.

 ### 3. Web Interface for Accessibility

 While the current implementation focuses on API endpoints, adding a web interface can enhance accessibility.
 This interface can include forms for deposits and withdrawals and a read-only section displaying transaction details.
 This would be beneficial for debugging and provide a user-friendly way to interact with the service.

 ### 4. Implement `get_absolute_url` for Models

 Implementing the `get_absolute_url` method for models can help generate canonical URLs for model instances.
 This is particularly useful for linking to specific transactions or wallets directly from the web interface or other parts of the application.

 ```python